manny-uncharted/ansible-learning/README.md

 - The password to use for the connection
 - The port to use for the connection(22 for ssh and 5986 for winrm)

-For example we could have
+For example, we could have
 ```
 web ansible_host=server1.company.com ansible_connection=ssh ansible_user=root ansible_ssh_pass=password ansible_port=22
 db ansible_host=server2.company.com ansible_connection=winrm ansible_user=administrator ansible_password=password ansible_port=5986
 ```
-Note: Setting key based passwords in plaintext format is not ideal for security reasons.
+Note: Setting key-based passwords in plaintext format is not ideal for security reasons.
 You should set up ssh-key based passwordless authentication for the servers.

 ## Demo: Ansible Inventory
 Here we would work on creating an inventory file.